Molaison/nano-context/README.md

 ## What it is

-`nano-context` shows where your current session context is going.
-The bar sits right under the input, takes the full terminal width, and splits the model window into colored pieces: system prompt, your prompts, assistant output, thinking, tool results, and free space.
+`nano-context` shows what is filling up the current session.
+The bar sits right under the input and splits the model window into colored pieces: system prompt, your prompts, assistant replies, thinking, tool results, and free space.

 That's the whole thing.
 No sidebar, no popover, no second context meter in the footer.

 ## In action

-A bigger session with tool output taking most of the window:
+When a session gets long, you can see at a glance what ate the context:

 <p align="center">
   <img src="imgs/example.png" alt="pi session with nano-context under the editor" width="80%" />